-Applicants will be selected based on preparedness, ability, and interest in the program without regard to race, creed, gender or sexual preference.
-Aptitude, academic credentials, personal characteristics and ability to communicate will be strongly considered in the selection process.
+Applicants will be selected based on preparedness, ability, and interest in the program without regard to race, creed, gender, or sexual preference.
+We review applications holistically where aptitude, academic credentials, personal characteristics, professional aspirations, and ability to communicate will be strongly considered in the selection process.

-- Medical school graduation within five (5) years prior to application to Texas Health Harris Methodist Hospital HEB Internal Medicine Residency Program.
-Medical Masters and Ph.D. education count as medical school time.
+- Medical school graduation within three (3) years prior to application to Texas Health Presbyterian Hospital Plano Internal Medicine Residency Program.

-- For non-US citizens or non-permanent residents, J-1 visa sponsorship only is offered.
+- For non-US citizens or non-permanent residents, J-1 visa sponsorship through ECFMG.